gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If there are _any_ differences found, a link to the HTML report identifying the differences will be given in the output.

-###<a id="parallel"></a> Support for building projects in parallel (highly experimental with known open issues)
+###<a id="parallel"></a>Building projects in parallel

-Over the coming releases, we'll be adding production-quality support for parallel execution of independent projects in a multi-project build.
-By building separate projects in parallel, Gradle will enable better hardware utilisation and faster build times.

-We are excited that Gradle 1.2 introduces the first experimental support for this feature, via the `--parallel` and `--parallel-threads` [command-line options](userguide/gradle_command_line.html).
-By using these options Gradle will attempt to _execute_ multiple projects in parallel build threads, after first configuring all projects sequentially.
-We are seeing significant performance benefits with this approach, in particular when the build is not already CPU bound.
+We are excited that Gradle 1.2 introduces support for building projects in parallel.
+By specifying the `--parallel` or `--parallel-threads` [command-line options](userguide/gradle_command_line.html), Gradle will _execute_ multiple projects in parallel build threads, after first configuring all projects sequentially.
+By building separate projects in parallel Gradle will better utilise the build machine's hardware, resulting in faster build times.
+We are seeing significant performance benefits with this approach.

+This feature is _incubating_ and has known issues and limitations; it is not yet at production quality.
+Over the coming releases, it will be improved and stabilised.
+To find out more about our plans for parallel execution, have a read of the [parallel-project-execution](https://github.com/gradle/gradle/blob/master/design-docs/parallel-project-execution.md) specification.

+#### Project requirements

-Note that to guarantee successful parallel execution of projects, your multi-project build must contain only [decoupled projects](userguide/multi_project_builds.html#sec:decoupled_projects).
+To guarantee successful parallel execution of projects, your multi-project build must be [decoupled](userguide/multi_project_builds.html#sec:decoupled_projects).
-While configuration-time decoupling is not strictly required for parallel project execution, we do not intend on supporting a separate model of decoupling that permits configuration-time coupling with execution-time decoupling.
 At this time there are no checks implemented to ensure that projects are decoupled, and unexpected behaviour may result from executing a build with coupled projects using the new parallel executor.

-To find out more about our plans for parallel execution, have a read of the [parallel-project-execution](https://github.com/gradle/gradle/blob/master/design-docs/parallel-project-execution.md) specification.

-_**This feature is pre-alpha and highly experimental.
-Many multi-project builds will behave unexpectedly when run using parallel project execution.
-You will get a warning when you are using it.**_
+#### Known issues

 One known issue is that the Gradle compiler daemon is currently not thread-safe.
 So if multiple projects attempt to compile java code simultaneously with `fork=true`, exceptions will result.
 Workaround: don't use `options.fork=true` to compile when running with `--parallel`.

-### New dependency resolution result API
+### Dependency resolution result API

 We are exposing the new API that our improved dependency reports are using.
 It provides a powerful toolkit for developing your own custom dependency reports.
 It also allows to develop smart build logic that can make decisions based on the content of the dependency graph.

 The best way to start with the new API is to take a look at the Javadocs for <a href="javadoc/org/gradle/api/artifacts/ResolvedConfiguration.html#getResolutionResult()">`ResolvedConfiguration.getResolutionResult()`</a>.

-_**The new resolution API is not stable yet and may change with the next releases.
-Therefore you will get a warning when you are using it.**_

 ### JSR-330 dependency injection for plugins and tasks